 Technical Assistance Center on Disproportionality (TACD) project, formerly known as Chapter 405, at the Metropolitan Center for Research on Equity and the Transformation of Schools (Metro Center), is contracted through the New York State Education Department (NYSED) Office of Special Education to develop, implement, and assess a process of providing comprehensive technical assistance and professional development trainings to New York State School Districts that are addressing issues of disproportionality.

 TAC-D’s work includes building the capacity of regions and districts in understanding the root cause and systemically addressing the disproportionate assignment of various subgroups in special education.
 This entails providing professional development trainings, coaching, training follow-ups, materials, and resources.
 The resources include a Web-Based Clearinghouse, a Disproportionality Data Repository (DDR), Data Analysis Workbook, research-based articles, journals, and manuals.

-Patrick's expertise is in implementing behavioral intervention for at-risk boys.
+Dr. Patrick Jean-Pierre's expertise is in implementing behavioral interventions for at-risk boys.
 Dr. Jean-Pierre earned his Doctorate of Psychology at Rutgers University in Organizational Psychology with concentrations in Community and Sport Psychology.
 He received his Master degrees from CUNY Brooklyn College in Industrial Organizational Psychology and at Stony Brook University in Human Resource Management.
 He holds a B.A. from SBU in Psychology and a minor in International Studies.
 Dr. Jean-Pierre has been providing technical assistance and professional development on issues related to disproportionality since 2010 as a Metro Center TAC-D assocaite.
 Dr. Jean-Pierre has a repretoire of diverse experiences accumulated over the past 14 years in the field of education.
 Dr. Jean-Pierre's work at the Metro Center has included working with districts to address disproportonality, institute incremental change district-wide and school transformations.